alexbiehl/hs-fst/README.md

 * If `SIN` flag is set treat `State` as single `Arc`

 If compressed the the number of transitions will be omitted.
-Since the `FIN` flag indicates end of arcs.
+Since the `LAS` flag indicates end of arcs.

 Plans
 -----